List of Warriors characters: Leafpool

 Medicine cat of ThunderClan after Cinderpelt and mother to Hollyleaf, Jayfeather, and Lionblaze.
 Daughter of Firestar.

-Squirrelflight
+Squirrelstar

-Bramblestar's mate and deputy, and mother to Alderheart and Sparkpelt.
-Daughter of Firestar.
-Sister to Leafpool.
+Brambleclaw's mate and leader of ThunderClan.
+She served as his deputy before he stepped down.
+She is the mother of Alderheart and Sparkpelt, and the daughter of Firestar.
+Leafpool is her sister.

 Power of Three

 The Power of Three series covers events in the story from The Sight to Sunrise.
 It details the coming-of-age of three ThunderClan warriors, two of whom were born with special powers.

 Hollyleaf

 Warrior of ThunderClan.
-She is the sister of Lionblaze and Jayfeather.
+Sister of Jayfeather and Lionblaze.

 Jayfeather

 ThunderClan's medicine cat after Leafpool.
 He is blind and can enter the dreams of other cats.
 He also has the ability to sense others' feelings and thoughts.

 Lionblaze

 Warrior of ThunderClan.
 He was granted the ability to never be wounded.

 Omen of the Stars

 The Omen of the Stars series covers events in the story from The Fourth Apprentice to The Last Hope.
 It details the Clans fighting against the spirits of vengeful Dark Forest cats in a battle called the Great Battle.